tjjerome/ImbalancedLearningRegression/README.md

 ## Features
 1. An open-source Python supported version of sampling techniques for Regression, a variation of Nick Kunz's package SMOGN.

-2. Supports Pandas DataFrame inputs containing mixed data types, auto distance metric selection by data type, and optional auto removal of missing values.
+2. Supports Pandas DataFrame inputs containing mixed data types.

-3. Flexible inputs available to control the areas of interest within a continuous response variable and friendly parameters for over-sampling synthetic data.
+3. Flexible inputs available to control the areas of interest within a continuous response variable and friendly parameters for re-sampling data.

 4. Purely Pythonic, developed for consistency, maintainability, and future improvement, no foreign function calls to C or Fortran, as contained in original R implementation.